watchexec/watchexec/doc/watchexec.1.md

 If the value has spaces, it is parsed as a command line, and the first word used as the shell program, with the rest as arguments to the shell.

-The command is run with the -c flag (except for cmd and powershell on Windows, where the /C option is used).
+The command is run with the -c flag (except for cmd on Windows, where its /C).

 Note that the default shell will change at the next major release: the value of \$SHELL will be respected, falling back to sh on unix and to